FCG-LLC/hyena-edge/README.md

 ## Introduction

-Hyena aims to be a fast storage engine for timestamp-based data.
+Hyena aims to be a fast time-series storage engine for mostly immutable data.
 It supports parallel scans and appends execution with limited mutation support for log data source.

 ## Command line options